semihcihan/storeconfig/README.md

 storeconfig configure

 # Add Apple credentials
-# See below for how to get the key and IDs.
-storeconfig apple \
-  --issuer-id YOUR_ISSUER_ID \
-  --key-id YOUR_KEY_ID \
+# The command will prompt you for Issuer ID and Key ID
-  --key-path /path/to/your/AuthKey_XXXXX.p8
+storeconfig apple --key-path /path/to/your/AuthKey_XXXXX.p8
 ```

 #### Get App Store Connect Key and IDs